MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 ### Firewall Ports for the Mesh app

-In addition to the endpoints listed above, Mesh also requires the following outgoing ports to be opened in your firewall:
+In addition to the endpoints listed above, Mesh also requires that outgoing traffic be allowed to IP addresses in the "AzureCloud" service tag over the following protocols and ports:

 - TCP ports 80, 443, 8089, and 8989

 - TCP & UDP ports 30,000-30,499

 - UDP ports 3478-3481

+If you need to resolve a service tag to a list of IP ranges, you can periodically use the [service tag API][service-tag-api] or [download a snapshot][service-tag-download].

+For more information about service tags, see the [Azure service tags overview][service-tag].

 ### Conditional Access